 The problem of providing end-to-end statistical QoS guarantees in a network has received a great deal of attention in recent years.
-The early works [20], [3] in this area derive probabilistic bounds on the delay of flows in a network, while [40] discusses a conceptual framework for QoS assurances in a network.
-A scheme which is able to provide end-to-end statistical QoS in a network of Generalized Processor Sharing (GPS) schedulers is developed in [12].
-End-to-end statistical QoS guarantees for MPEG video traffic are provided by the scheme proposed in [55], which employs traffic-controlled rate-monotonic priority scheduling [56].
-Our approach was developed independently of [12] and [55], and was first presented in [36], [37].
-In this article, we extend our approach and present it in a comprehensive manner.
-Schemes for providing end-to-end statistical QoS in a network of Earliest Deadline First (EDF) schedulers are developed in [1], [45].
-A comparison of the EDF based schemes and the GPS based schemes is conducted in [46].
-An approach that statistically bounds the burstiness of flows in a network is presented in [47].
-A framework for achieving end-to-end statistical QoS through coordinated network scheduling is devised in [24].
-In [14] aggregation of flows in core routers of the Internet is exploited to decompose the network and analyze the end-to-end queuing behavior using tools developed for the analysis of a single queue.
-Finally, there have been several efforts to extend the deterministic network calculus [7]-[9], [4], [21], which relies to a large extend on arrival envelopes and service curves, to probabilistic network services.
-Different definitions of probabilistic service curves have been studied in [10], [31].
+The early works [23], [3] in this area derive probabilistic bounds on the delay of flows in a network, while [44] discusses a conceptual framework for QoS assurances in a network.
+A scheme which is able to provide end-to-end statistical QoS in a network of Generalized Processor Sharing (GPS) schedulers is developed in [14].
+End-to-end statistical QoS guarantees are also provided by the scheme proposed in [25], which employs Traffic-Controlled Rate-Monotonic Priority Scheduling [24].
+Our approach was developed independently of [14], [25] and was first presented in [41], [42].
+In this article we extend our approach and present it in a comprehensive manner.
+The GPS based scheme [14] is further refined in [22].
+Schemes for providing end-to-end statistical QoS in a network of Earliest Deadline First (EDF) schedulers are developed in [1], [49].
+A comparison of the EDF based schemes and the GPS based schemes is conducted in [50].
+An approach that statistically bounds the burstiness of flows in a network is presented in [51].
+A framework for achieving end-to-end statistical QoS through coordinated network scheduling is devised in [29].
+In [16] aggregation of flows in core routers of the Internet is exploited to decompose the network and analyze the end-to-end queuing behavior using tools developed for the analysis of a single queue.
+Finally, there have been several efforts to extend the deterministic network calculus [7], [8], [9], [4], [26], which relies to a large extend on arrival envelopes and service curves, to probabilistic network services.
+Different definitions of probabilistic service curves have been studied in [10], [36].
 A probabilistic network calculus for a class of so-called "dynamic F-servers" is developed in [4].
-A calculus for providing end-to-end statistical QoS is developed and evaluated in [2], [25].
+A calculus for providing end-to-end statistical QoS is developed and evaluated in [2], [30].
 This calculus employs effective service curves and applies in rather general settings.

 This article is organized as follows.
-In Section II we formally define the cascaded leaky bucket regulators and the statistical QoS requirement.
+In Section II we formally define the cascaded leaky-bucket regulators and the statistical QoS requirement.
 We also discuss the smoothers at the network ingresses and describe our network model.
 In Section III we focus on a single node.
 We determine the worst-case traffic and outline our smoothing and admission control procedure.
 We also consider general smoothers and show that the optimal smoother is a single-buffer smoother which smoothes traffic as much as the delay limit permits.
 In Section III-B we evaluate our smoothing/bufferless multiplexing scheme in the context of a single node numerically using traces of MPEG encoded video.
 In Section III-C we compare our scheme to designs based on buffered statistical multiplexing.
 In Section IV we analyze multihop networks.
 In Section IV-A we compare the performance of our smoothing/bufferless multiplexing scheme with that of deterministic service disciplines in multihop networks.
 In Section V we discuss how the responsibilities of smoothing, call admission control and traffic policing can be shared by the application and the network when our smoothing/bufferless multiplexing scheme is employed.
 We conclude in Section VI.

 II.
-REGULATED TRAFFIC AND THE STATISTICAL QoS REQUIREMENT
+REGULATED TRAFFIC AND THE STATISTICAL QOS REQUIREMENT